thelonehegelian/kickstarter_ethereum/README.md

 - **public**
 - **contract**
 - **msg**
-- **payable**: used with a function that requires specific amount of Ether to be sent at function invocation (this is separate from the gas fee)
+- **_payable_**: used with a function that requires specific amount of Ether to be sent at function invocation (this is separate from the gas fee)
 - **require**:
 - **ether**
 - **new**
-- ** modifier**
+- **modifier**

 #### The Randomness Problem

-- Why is simulating randomness a problem with Solidity and Etereum?
+- Why is simulating randomness a problem with Solidity and Ethereum?

 _From Master Ethereum:_